VI. Reporting

 Timeliness of Report

-In order to maximize the College’s ability to respond promptly and effectively, all those impacted by Prohibited Conduct are encouraged to report as soon as possible.
+In order to maximize the College’s ability to promptly and effectively end Prohibited Conduct, prevent its recurrence, remedy its effects, and ensure the College’s compliance with and the effective implementation of this policy, all those impacted by Prohibited Conduct are encouraged to report as soon as possible.
 There is no time limit on reporting violations of this policy, though prompt reporting by mandated reporters is required.
 If the respondent is no longer a student or employee at the time of the report, the College may not be able to take disciplinary action against them.
-The College will still provide support and reasonably available supportive measures to a complainant, as well as assistance in identifying appropriate external reporting options.
+The College will still provide supportive measures to a complainant, as well as assistance in identifying appropriate external reporting options.

 Amnesty for Personal Use of Alcohol or Other Drugs